MIBGHOST/JournalDB/README.md

     mvn spring-boot:run

-Usage
+Usage:

     End-to-End Encryption (E2EE):

     All data transmitted between clients and servers is encrypted end-to-end, ensuring privacy and confidentiality.
     Messages, documents, and other sensitive information are encrypted on the client-side before being stored or transmitted.

-Technologies Used
+Technologies Used:

     Spring Boot
     Spring Security
     MongoDB Atlas

-Contributing
+Contributing:

     Contributions are welcome!
 Please follow these steps to contribute to the project:

     Fork the repository.
     Create a new branch (git checkout -b feature-branch).